AntonVinokurovQA/AntonVinokurovQA/README.md

 # Welcome to My Full Stack QA Engineer Profile!

-Hello everyone!
+I'm a Full Stack QA Engineer, passionate about delivering high-quality and reliable software.
-I'm thrilled to share my journey as a Full Stack QA Engineer with you.
-This repository acts as a special space to offer insights into my skills, projects, and experiences in the realm of quality assurance and software testing.
+This repository is my portfolio — a snapshot of my skills, projects, and experience in software testing and quality assurance.

 ## About Me

-I'm truly passionate about ensuring the quality and reliability of software products.
+Driven by a strong focus on quality, I specialize in testing across the full stack — from UI to APIs and databases.

 ## Key Skills

-- **Test Automation UI:** Proficient in creating automated test scripts using Java, Selenium, Selenide, TestNG and JUnit.
+- **Test Automation UI:** Java, Selenium, Selenide, Playwright, TestNG, JUnit

-- **API Testing:** Experience in testing APIs using tools like Postman and writing API tests with Java And RestAssured.
+- **API Testing:** Postman, SOAPUI, RestAssured

-- **Database Testing:** Understanding databases and writing SQL queries help me validate data integrity and consistency within applications.
+- **Database Testing:** SQL for data validation and consistency checks

 ## Projects

 ### UI Automated Tests Project